 A few sunny Sundays ago, we took a trip downtown to check out our local farmers market.
 If there’s one thing we love about living in LA, it’s the modest amount of local markets thriving around the city.
 It’s awesome and something we think all Angelenos must take advantage of.

 The Old Pasadena Farmers Market is located in Old Town Pasadena on Holly Street and is open every Sunday from 9:00am-2:00pm.
 Perfect for those morning strolls after a hearty brunch in the city.

 Wanting to decrease our carbon footprint, we took a nonstop public train into the city (yet another perk of living in LA – public transportation!).
 We took the Gold Line that starts from the Sierra Madre Villa Station and stops at Memorial Park Station.
 Conveniently, the stop is a short one-block-3-minute walk to the market.
 If you choose to drive, there are plenty of parking lots available within walking distance, some of which are free for the first 90 minutes.
-After that there is a $2 charge for every hour with $6 maximum for a full day.
+After that, there is a $2 charge for every hour with $6 maximum for a full day.

-Here’s a couple of things we snagged:
+Here’s a couple of things we picked up:

 green onions $2 a bundle (Gayton Family Farms), blood oranges $5 for a bag of 5 (Santiago’s Farms), strawberries $10 for 3 baskets